118bharath/Tesla-Website/README.md

-             DEPLOYING A STATIC WEBSITE INTO
-AZURE USING AZURE SERVICES
+DEPLOYING A STATIC WEBSITE INTO AZURE USING AZURE SERVICES AZURE USING AZURE SERVICES

 Project Details: